-The SHPO is one such "consulting party."
+The Section 106 regulations (36 CFR 800) prescribe a process for involving "consulting parties."
+SHPO is one such "consulting party."
 In Pennsylvania, the office of the SHPO is located in the Pennsylvania Historical and Museum Commission (PHMC) and represents the interests of the Commonwealth and its citizens in the preservation of their cultural heritage, and advises and assists federal agencies in carrying out their Section 106 responsibilities.
 In Pennsylvania, consultation occurs with the SHPO regardless of whether the project falls under the State History Code or Section 106.
-Notwithstanding the terms of the current Amended Section 106 PA, the SHPO is traditionally consulted in:
+Notwithstanding the terms of the current Section 106 PA, the SHPO is traditionally consulted in:

-• Determining and documenting a project's area of potential effect (APE),

-- Efforts to solicit and identify consulting parties,

-- Determinations of eligibility,

-- Findings of effect, and
+- Determining and documenting a project's area of potential effects (APE), - Efforts to solicit and identify consulting parties, - Determinations of eligibility, - Findings of effect, and

-- Resolution of adverse effects.
+Resolution of adverse effects.